 When I was young, I married my best friend.
 It’s a cliché easy to dismiss as sentimental until it happens to you.
 In my husband, I found my home.
 Now, ensconced in midlife and traversing the terrain of family life, inherent with its joys and sorrows, I’m filled with deepening gratitude for his presence and a love that grows stronger — and simpler — with time.

-A scene from the movie “Valentine’s Day” illustrates the enigma of mature love.
-Shirley McClaine says passionately to her husband of 50 years, Hector Elizondo, after a devastating rift: “I know I let you down.
+A scene from the movie Valentine’s Day illustrates the enigma of mature love.
+After they’ve had a devastating rift, Shirley McClaine says passionately to her husband of fifty years, Hector Elizondo, “I know I let you down.
 And maybe you don’t think I deserve your forgiveness, but you’re going to give it to me anyway.
 Because when you love someone, you love all of them — that’s the job.
 The things that you find lovable and the things that you don’t find lovable.”
-He quiets her pleading and whispers: “Shhhh.
+His anger quickly melts.
+As he takes her in his arms, he whispers: “Shhhh.
 I understand.
 I’ll never leave you.”Continue reading